 The Medicine timetable has precedence and frequent changes do occur.
 It is not possible to adjust the Medicine timetable to suit the needs of individual students enrolled in the Medicine/Arts program.

-Students wishing to do language courses are especially affected as these courses can only be studied in sequence (e.g. introductory S1, intermediate S2 etc.)
+Students wishing to do language courses are especially affected as these courses can only be studied in sequence (e.g. introductory T1, intermediate T2 etc.)

 You should consider your choice of Arts subjects carefully and where necessary be prepared to choose alternative Arts courses if clashes cannot be resolved.

-In order to complete the combined program in 7 years, students are required to undertake an approved arts-focused Independent Learning Project as well as to complete an additional Arts course above the normal Semester load (24 UOC) in at least one Semester.
+In order to complete the combined program in 7 years, students are required to undertake an approved arts-focused Independent Learning Project as well as to complete an additional Arts course above the normal Term load (18 UOC) across an academic year.
 All other students will require 8 years to complete the combined program.

 The course requirements for Medicine are the same as for the BMed MD program.

 Students can apply to do a session overseas (a maximum of 24 units of credit).
-Further information is available from the Faculty of Arts and Social Sciences and the Student Exchange section on the International website.
+Further information is available from the Faculty of Arts, Design & Architecture and the Student Exchange section on the International website.